jihyungSong/launchpad-backup/README.md

 region        = ""</code>
 </pre>

+Fill out the values in `dev.tfvars`.

 It's time to run the `Terraform plan` !

-If you run the mongodb with tfvars,
+If you run the mongodb with all of `tfvars` in mongodb parts,
 <pre>
 <code>> terraform plan --var-file=dev.tfvars --var-file=security_group.tfvars --var-file=shard_cluster.tfvars</code>
 </pre>